UK Top 40 (TV series): Series 3 (2004–2005)

 The final series was 1 hour again and featured competitions but no celebrity guests.
 It mainly counted down the top 40.

 Time Slot

 The original time slot was Sundays at 6:00pm for one hour, but in series two a new CBBC show called The Agents was put in that timeslot from 6:00pm–6:30pm so CBBC found as the current time slot was so successful they would reduce the show to 30 minutes and at the new time of 6:30pm.
-Popular artist Central Cee, is one of the most recent people to get number 1.